gatling/gatling/src/sphinx/session/feeder.rst

   This is due to JVM's internal UTF-16 char encoding and object headers overhead.
   If memory is an issue for you, you might want to read from the filesystem on the fly and build your own Feeder.

+Then, if your files are very large, you can provide them zipped and ask gatling to ``unzip`` them on the fly:

+.. includecode:: code/FeederSample.scala#unzip

 Finally, if your files are very large, it might be difficult to have them sit in memory.
 You can then use the `batched` mode.